Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Introduction

-Current WRSN researches focus on single-type charging scenarios, which trade-off between mobility and energy efficiency.
+Current research on WRSNs focuses on single-type charging scenarios, which involve a trade-off between mobility and energy efficiency.
 However, single-type charging approaches, whether AAV-based or SV-based, cannot simultaneously optimize all critical performance metrics due to their individual limitations and the diverse requirements of WRSNs.
-Such fundamental limitation becomes particularly pronounced in complex deployment environments where sensor nodes exhibit varying energy demands, spatial distributions, and accessibility constraints that exceed the capabilities of any single charging platform.
+Such fundamental limitations become particularly pronounced in complex deployment environments where sensor nodes exhibit varying energy demands, spatial distributions, and accessibility constraints that exceed the capabilities of any single charging platform.
 Motivated by these observations, we propose to combine AAV and SV platforms~\cite{Liu2022a} and design a heterogeneous mobile charging architecture to overcome the inherent limitations of homogeneous charging approaches.
 This strategic coordination between heterogeneous chargers enables adaptive resource allocation that responds to varying sensor node energy demands and environmental constraints, potentially revolutionizing the efficiency and reliability of WRSNs.

 However, implementing such heterogeneous mobile charging coordination introduces several significant technical challenges that existing solutions cannot adequately address. \textit{Firstly}, the coordination problem between AAVs and SVs requires sophisticated collaborative decision-making mechanisms that can dynamically balance their respective advantages while accounting for different energy consumption patterns, mobility constraints, and charging capabilities in real-time operational conditions~\cite{Liu2022a}. \textit{Secondly}, the multi-objective optimization nature of the problem involves simultaneously maximizing charging efficiency, minimizing mobility energy consumption, and reducing sensor node mortality, then creating complex trade-offs that traditional optimization approaches cannot effectively resolve due to conflicting objectives and non-convex solution spaces~\cite{He2013}. \textit{Finally}, sensor network conditions exhibit dynamic and time-varying characteristics, including fluctuating energy levels, changing environmental conditions, and evolving communication requirements~\cite{Lin2016}, which necessitate adaptive strategies that can respond to these variations without compromising long-term performance objectives or system stability.